STEPHANIE BRICK SME, RA, WELL AP, LEED GA

 Website designed, developed, and maintained by Stephanie Brick Design.

-Ms. Brick blazed the trail for salutogenic design strategies across U.S. federal facilities with innovative, data-driven design solutions to improve health, well-being, and productivity, as well as wayfinding, accessibility, and organization branding/identity.
+Ms. Brick blazed the trail for salutogenic design strategies across U.S. federal facilities with innovative, data-driven interior architecture solutions to improve health, well-being, and productivity, as well as wayfinding, accessibility, and organization branding/identity.
 She has led multiple groundbreaking pilots, co-authored new federal global building design guidelines, led innovation teams and projects, stood-up global programs, and been pivotal in shifting cultural awareness of facility impact on workforce well-being.
-Ms. Brick has engaged with dozens of organizations CONUS and OCONUS to advise on building resiliency through salutogenic design strategies, including invitation by NASA to Lyndon B. Johnson Space Center on the critical importance of salutogenic design for long-term space habitation and the future colonization of humans off-planet.
+Ms. Brick has engaged with dozens of organizations and agencies CONUS and OCONUS to advise on building resiliency through salutogenic design strategies, including invitation by NASA to Lyndon B. Johnson Space Center on the critical importance of salutogenic design for long-term space habitation and the future colonization of humans off-planet.